-Concrete, although it seems like a dense, hard, unbreakable material it is prone to cracking and degradation and cracks can occur in spite of any precautions taken.
-Before concrete hardens when it is in its plastic state it is full of water.
+Concrete, although it seems like a dense, hard, unbreakable material, it is prone to cracking and degradation.
+Cracks can occur in spite of any precautions taken.
+Before concrete hardens when it is in its plastic state, it is full of water.
 Upon curing it looses moisture and the shrinking creates stress which can pull the slab apart.
 When the stress becomes too much for the hardened concrete, the slab will crack to relieve pressure.
 This is especially common in warmer weather.
-If too much water was used in the mix, when the excess water evaporates and the slab it is left with large voids which make the concrete weaker and prone to cracking.
-This is commonly know as shrinkage cracking.
+If too much water was used in the mix, once the excess water evaporates, the slab is left with large voids which make the concrete weaker and prone to cracking.
+This is commonly known as shrinkage cracking.
 To combat shrinkage cracking control joints are added into the slab.
 Control joints are grooves that are tooled into new concrete or sawed into concrete after it reaches its initial set.
-Control joints create a weak place in the slab so when the concrete shrinks it will crack on the joint instead of in the slab.
+Control joints create a weak place in the slab so when the concrete shrinks, it will crack on the joint instead of in the slab.

 In order to prevent concrete from cracking there are a few methods of remediation:

 1.)
 Reinforced concrete: although reinforced concrete can also crack and can cause concrete to crack by restraining shrinkage, if cracks do occur the reinforcement can help hold the slab together.